baykalcem/baykal-media/_pages/about.md

 - Natural light techniques
 - Post-processing for cinematic looks

-## Equipment

-I primarily shoot with Sony equipment, chosen for its exceptional image quality and versatility in various shooting conditions.
-While technical tools are important, I firmly believe that the photographer's eye and vision are what truly create meaningful images.

 ## Philosophy

 Every photograph is an opportunity to preserve a moment, tell a story, and create a connection.
 I approach each session with curiosity, empathy, and a commitment to authentic representation.
-My goal is not just to take pictures, but to create visual narratives that stand the test of time.
+My goal is not just to take pictures, but to create visual narratives that help you remember your fondest moments as they unfolded.

 ## Let's Connect